csc-training/geocomputing/README.md

 `git clone https://github.com/csc-training/geocomputing.git`

 ## License
-These examples are free to use under CC 4.0 BY license.
+These examples are free to use under CC 4.0 BY license unless marked otherwise.

+## Acknowledgement

 Please acknowledge CSC and Geoportti in your publications, it is important for project continuation and funding reports.
 As an example, you can write "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support